orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 Controller as main programming language tooling:
 - Call nestedly in a variable by moving inside the object and selecting a field like that.
+- .expand - Both joysticks to the outside
+- .collapse - Both joysticks to the inside

 ---